 3. Place your Lensball on the beach close to the water for a magic sunset or sunrise photo.

 4. Capture a famous landmark photo.

 Lensball Products and Reviews

 Which Lens Ball is the Best and Where to Purchase your Lensball?

 When it comes to buying a crystal ball you have a lot to consider especially about sizing and quality.
 But these were some of the top-rated balls we found online.

 Amazon: Is full of a variety of crystal balls ranging in pricing and delivery options.
 If you want to compare brands and powerful reviews.
-These are the top 3 picks.
+These are our top picks.

 - MerryNine K9 Crystal Ball